microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

 Code snippet of parsing by devEUI
 Code snippet of calling another record to associate a name to a devEUI

-Code snippet of a robo, that does a final formatting and adds a timestamp?
+Code snippet of a Robot, that does a final formatting and adds a timestamp?
-Code snippet of a schedule robo that log something externally every 12 hours
+Code snippet of a schedule Robot that log something externally every 12 hours

 ## What's next?